 - Godaddy: $9-$10.
 Godaddy also offers .com domains at $0.99 for first time customers.

 - Uganda Online registry: UGX 100,000/- for .ug domains

 Buying webhosting.
 Webhosting enables your blog to be visible online.
 Depending on the web host you choose to go for, this should not cost you more than $10 per month.
 Popular web hosts like Namecheap offer shared hosting from as low as $30 per year and $70 per year for Blueshost.

 Buying a theme.
 A theme is a pre-made website which you just install on your domain.
-There are free themes and paid one too.
+There are free themes and paid ones too.
 But for a professional looking blog, I would encourage you to go for a paid theme if you can afford.
-Paid themes come with extra premium features unlike free themes that usually have limitations or littered with annoying ads.
+Paid themes come with extra premium features unlike free themes that usually have limitations or are littered with annoying ads.
 Paid themes go for $20-$70 on theme marketplaces like Themeforest.

 Overall estimated cost for starting a blog in Uganda

 Anyone can get a blog of their own regardless of the type of blog you want to create.
 So far, you can get a domain and hosting for less than $100 per year.
 Doing a rough calculation, it would break down to $15 for domain, $70 for hosting, $70 for a theme and $140 for a blog design which approximates to about $295.

 Converting this to Uganda shillings, you might spend up to UGX 1.1M depending on the UGX-USD currency exchange rate at the period.
 However if you do everything on your own, including design and setup, you should be able to spend something like UGX 450,000/- or even less if you opt for a free theme and get hosting and domain at some good discounts.